Enbridge Quick Facts

 - Named to Thomson Reuters’ 2018 Diversity and Inclusion (D&I) Index as one of the world’s Top 100 most diverse and inclusive organizations

-- Ranked among Canada’s Best Diversity Employers for five straight years, through 2018
+- Ranked among Canada’s Best Diversity Employers six times, most recently in 2020

 - Named to the Canada’s Top Employers for Young People index for three straight years, through 2018